Useful facts for your holiday to Sri Lanka

 Vaccination and Health

 As health requirements often change we recommend you consult with your GP or visit a specialist travel clinic well in advance of your holiday for specific information related to your travel and medical history.
-Additional information can be found by visiting NaTHNaC or MASTA Travel health.
+Additional information can be found by visiting MASTA Travel health.

 It’s worth bringing a good mosquito repellent as mosquito can be – at best – a real annoyance in the evenings.